SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 .. index:: priority

 In Many situations there is a system of priority service.
-Those customers with hight priority are served first, those with low priority must wait.
+Those customers with high priority are served first, those with low priority must wait.
 In some cases, preemptive priority will even allow a high-priority customer to interrupt the service of one with a lower priority.

-Priority Customers
+Priority customers
 -------------------

 SimPy implements priority requests with an extra numerical priority